 The historical record represented in the museums and antique stores I visited support these assumptions in the long-term, especially when one considers the effects of AC and central heating systems lacking expensive humidity controls.
 Therefore I designed and constructed the lid so it included no constrained boards more than 2-13/16″ inches in width.
 In addition I also reinforced the lid from warping as a unit to prevent it from self-destructing during the planned 200 year useful lifespan.
 Not that hard to achieve with a little thought and a few sharp saws, chisels and planes.

-The lid is comprised of two sub-assemblies: A horizontal top which is joined to the lid’s vertical sides.
+Instead of having a simple flat board lid or one using F&P construction, this one is comprised of two sub-assemblies: A horizontal top F&P panel joined to the lid’s vertical side assembly.

-The top is frame and panel construction, a technique which allows the craftsman to build wide, stable surfaces using a joined framework of narrower pieces of wood with free-floating panels set in between.
+Frame and panel (F&P) construction is a technique which allows the craftsman to build wide, stable surfaces using a joined framework of narrower pieces of wood with free-floating panels set in between.
 The framing pieces are narrow enough to accommodate cross-grain construction at the joints safely.
-The larger panels are too wide to permit cross-grain construction without eventually failing, so they are not glued to the frame members, but are free-floating in grooves so they can expand/contract with humidity changes without cracking, splitting or breaking the frame.
-Gentle Readers who have never done F&P work before should learn how.
-It is a skill every self-respecting maker of solid-wood casework or joinery must have.
+The larger inset panels are too wide to permit cross-grain construction without their eventually failing, so they are not glued to the frame members, but are free-floating in grooves so they can expand/contract with humidity changes without cracking, splitting or breaking the frame.
+Gentle Readers who have never done F&P work before should learn how, for it is a skill every self-respecting maker of solid-wood casework or joinery must have.

 I just hope that future generations are wise enough to not refinish the chest by glooping paint on these joints effectively gluing the panels in-place eventually destroying the lid.
 Much excellent antique woodwork has been destroyed by careless painting.